Maria Dulębianka: Painting

 Konopnicka became a strong influence on Dulębianka, who increasingly became involved in social welfare projects and activism for women's rights.
 In 1890, the couple left Warsaw and began traveling.
 They visited Germany, Italy, France, and health resorts in Austria and the Czech regions of Austria-Hungary, rarely returning to Poland.
 They traveled by bicycle and Dulębianka attracted attention for her manner of dressing.
 She shunned women's attire, instead wearing trousers or a long, straight skirt; cuffed-shirts and ties; a frock coat; and flat-heeled shoes.
 She also cut her hair short and always wore a monocle or pince-nez glasses.
 Konopnicka called Dulębianka Piotrek or Pietrek and wrote to her children of their adventures, always referring to things "we" did, rather than "I" did.

 Wherever they were living, Konopnicka made sure that Dulębianka had a studio to enable her to continue painting.
-She presented her works at exhibitions and participated in events in Dresden, Kyiv, London, Lviv, Munich, Paris and Prague.
+She presented her works at exhibitions and participated in events in Dresden, Kiev, London, Lviv, Munich, Paris and Prague.
 In 1900, at the Paris Exposition, two of her paintings — Na pokucie (On Penance) and Sieroca dola (The Orphan's Fate) — were honored with distinction and a third, Studium dziewczyny (Girls' Studio) was purchased, while still on display, by the National Museum in Kraków.